madgicaltechdom/Schedule-Idle-EC2-Instances-with-Terraform-Automation/README.md

    cd Multi_Machine_Schedule
    ```

-3. Login to your AWS Account, search for the EC2, click on the Tags, then the Manage tags button.
-Here you need to select the instances in which you need to make scheduling and add a tag, in the Key field select environment, and in Value select qa or prd according to your need then click on the Add Tag button.
+3. Login to your AWS Account, search for the EC2, click on the "Tags", then the "Manage tags" button.
+Here you need to select the instances in which you need to make scheduling and add a tag, in the Key field select "environment", and in Value select "qa" or "prd" according to your need then click on the "Add Tag" button.

 ![image](https://user-images.githubusercontent.com/101810595/218736709-b072c59d-a8dd-4410-aed5-8ed546067720.png)